aadilpopat/framework/README.md

 3. Open the `wp-config.php` file and input your DB Username, Password and Database Name

-4. Open the root directory in a terminal and run the following commands
+4. Open the `framework-theme` directory in a terminal and run the following commands

 ```
 npm ci
-npm build
+npm run build
 ```

 The Site will be viewable from your local site domain that you setup in step 1